 In Idaho, employers are required to carry workers’ compensation insurance.
 When you get injured (or become ill) on the job, this insurance is supposed to cover your medical bills, loss of income (also referred to as temporary or permanent disability).
 You should not be required to pay any medical or rehabilitation costs out of pocket; and depending upon your wage or salary, workers’ compensation can cover up to 67 percent of your weekly income during and after your period of disability.

 In order to be eligible for benefits, you need to report your work injury or illness to your employer.
 In most cases, this should be done immediately; and if you wait longer than 60 days, you could lose your right to seek benefits.
 Reporting your injury or illness is a separate step from filing a workers’ comp claim.
 In addition to reporting the incident within 60 days, you must file your claim within one year in order to remain have your injury or illness covered.

 Get Help with Your Idaho Falls Workers’ Comp Claim

 When you hire us for your workers’ comp claim, a skilled Idaho Falls workers’ compensation lawyer will guide you every step of the way.
 We can make sure you meet the necessary deadlines, and we can deal with your employer and its insurance adjuster on your behalf.
-Our attorneys have more than 75 years of collective experience in workers’ compensation cases involving:
+Our lawyers have more than 75 years of collective experience in workers’ compensation cases involving:

 - Back, neck, shoulder, hip, knee, ankle and feet injuries